I built and launched my first course on Micro PE: How to Buy A Small Business at IndiePE.com.

 Adding a Micro-PE Community

-Most CBCs today seem to go with Circle.
+Most CBCs today seem to go with Discord.
 A Facebook group may get more engagement, but I didn't want to be tied to Facebook.
-The $40/month for the piece of mind was worth it.

 I think the community will be the most valuable piece of Indie PE in the long run.
 A community leads to network effects and allows members to learn from each other.
 The search function will become a gold mine of information as people post about their acquisition stories and issues.